Cost of Living in Denver, CO: Renting vs. Owning a Home in Denver

 Sun sets over Mount Rubidoux in Riverside, CA

-While the cost of living in Denver, Colorado, is higher than the national average, there are a few factors to consider.
+While the cost of living in Denver, Colorado, tends to be higher than the national average, there are a few factors that have drawn homeowners and kept locals here for years.
 With its clear skies, thriving city life, thrilling outdoor adventures, and convenient access to an international airport, it's no wonder so many people choose to call Denver home.
 Let’s take a closer look and learn more about Denver’s cost of living.

 Summary: